joubs/chowder_impl/report.md

 # Suggestions of improvement.

+- Add some visualisation routines (the ROC curve, but also the data during training at different steps)
 - Add a proper config file
 - Try the 3 fold cross-validation
+- Improve the model implementation by using drop out, l2 regularisation, changing activation function(?)
 - Test on another dataset to assess the robustness
 - More hyperparameters optimisation(grid search or random search)
 - Add more unit tests